alemancio5/Bombreak/README.md

 ## Use

-1) Build the project using "make" in the terminal in the project folder.
+1) Build the project using "cmake build" in the terminal in the project folder.
-2) Run the project using "./Bombreak" in the terminal in the project folder.
+2) Run the project using "./build/Bombreak" in the terminal in the project folder.

 ## How to play